artmetla/DejaView/python/README.md

-# Perfetto - System profiling, app tracing and trace analysis
+# DejaView - System profiling, app tracing and trace analysis

-Perfetto is a production-grade open-source stack for performance instrumentation and trace analysis.
+DejaView is a production-grade open-source stack for performance instrumentation and trace analysis.
 It offers services and libraries and for recording system-level and app-level traces, native + java heap profiling, a library for analyzing traces using SQL and a web-based UI to visualize and